Michael-Lusk-2023/niklaus-von-fluee/README.md

 - __Promotion of partner organizations__

-  - This page will allow the user directly to book guided tours offered by the website's tourism partner, in relation to which the website will negotiate a commission.
+  - This page will allow the user directly to book guided tours offered by the website's tourism partner, in relation to which the website operator will negotiate a commission.
   - This page additionally will comprise a resources hub providing links to partner foundations, churches and museums.

 - __Multilingual support__